 It’s hard for some homeowners to pinpoint the exact reason for temperature variations in the house.
 If certain rooms in your house never seem to be warm enough, it’s typically for one of two basic reasons: there isn’t enough heat being delivered to the room, or the room can’t hold the heat.
 This doesn’t have to be an unsolved mystery.
 Here are five common causes to check for.

-CLOSED OR COVERED VENT PREVENT AIR FROM REACHING THE ROOM
+CLOSED OR COVERED VENTS PREVENT AIR FROM REACHING THE ROOM

 This is pretty simple.
 Closing supply vents or blocking them with furniture will prevent treated air from reaching the room.